Dirk1980ac/firewalld_export/README.md

-# firewalld_rules_export_import
+# FirewallD export

-Firewalld Rules Export and Import
+FirewallD rules and policies export

-This script export and import rich-rules, service and port
+This script exports FirewallD rules and policies and geberates a bach script to install them.